RainbowwPhoenixx/lba1-tasmod/README.md

 ## Features
 - Basic movement and key presses
+- Auto intro skipping (legal? when does timing start?)

 ## Known issues
 - The tas playback is inconsistent.
 Playing the same script file twice will not have the exact same outcome.
 This is probably due to framerate issues.